-Over the past 20 years, progress in treatment and early detection has led to improved survival for people of all ages and races, and with all stages of breast cancer.
-Between 1990 and 2010, breast cancer mortality (death) declined by 34 percent among women in the U.S. .
+Progress in treatment and early detection has led to improved survival for people of all ages and races, and with all stages of breast cancer.
+Between 1989 and 2012, breast cancer mortality (death) declined by 36 percent among women in the U.S. .

 Treatment for early breast cancer includes some combination of surgery, radiation therapy, chemotherapy, hormone therapy and targeted therapy.
 These treatments are designed to remove the cancer from the breast and destroy any cancer that might still be in the body.

 Your breast cancer treatment plan is based on both medical and personal choices.
 It is tailored to: